Drive stake through cannabis roots in outdoor gardens to reinforce plant stability against wind and weather.

 What materials are best for staking cannabis plants?

 Wooden stakes, like bamboo, are an excellent choice.
 They are lightweight, strong, and gentle on roots.
-Bamboo stakes blend into the garden and are biodegradable, making them an eco-friendly option.
+Avoid using metal stakes, which can rust and damage roots.
+Plastic-coated stakes are another alternative.

 When is the best time to stake cannabis plants?